2023 Bloomington, Minnesota municipal election

 The 2023 Bloomington, Minnesota municipal election was held on November 7, 2025.
-Seven city council seats were up for election, in addition to the mayorship.
-Also on the ballot were three questions regarding use of tax funds to fund local infrastructure projects.
-It was the second election to use ranked-choice voting in the city, and voters ranked up to three candidates per city council office by preference.
+Bloomington's mayor was up for election, as well as all six city council seats.
+Additionally, voters decided three ballot measures concerning the establishment of a local sales tax to fund infrastructure projects.
+It was the second election to use ranked-choice voting in the city, and voters ranked up to three candidates per city office.
+City council Districts I, II, and the at-large special election were up for two-year terms, while the mayoral race, city council at-large, and Districts III and IV were up for four-year terms.

-Mayoral election
+Bloomington's mayor and five city councilmembers were re-elected.
+In the open District IV race, conservative Victor Rivas was elected, a change from previous unanimously progressive councils.

+Mayor

-Incumbent mayor Tim Busse is seeking re-election to a second term and has been in office since 2019.
-In that election, he garnered 55.74% of the popular vote.
+Incumbent mayor Tim Busse is seeking re-election to a second term.
+Busse has been in office since 2020.
+In the previous year's election, he garnered 55.74% of the popular vote.